 While it can be exciting to start creating and hosting audio files and videos for your own website, it’s important to know how to do this without hurting your site’s page loading time (sometimes referred to as “performance”).

-Hosting Audio Files for WebsitesBefore you start hosting audio files, you need to know how much your website can handle.
+Hosting Audio Files for WebsitesBefore you start hosting audio files, you need to know how much your website hosting can handle.
 Click To Tweet

 Every website host is different, and file sizes vary.
 It’s important to know that hosting large audio files on your website will probably slow down your site, lead to uploading errors, and lagging.
 Since Google and other search engines are increasingly factoring in site speed, you’ll want to make sure you don’t slow down your site.
 You can avoid slowness by understanding how to host files wisely.